jounihenrikki/bashy/README.md

 ### Housekeeping
 EXIT pseudo signal is trapped for cleanup functions.
 Script or library can register functions to be run on exit.

-### Custom libraries
-Scripts can source additional libraries together with main library bashy.bash.
-A template is provided.

 ### Fast script creation
 Scripts and function libraries can be easily created using skeletons.